golubitsky/wake-word-app/README.md

 Every command above includes `make build` to ensure the latest code is used.

+## Models

+All model training code can be found in the `notebooks/` directory.
+These are not required for development and serve as an archive, for future enhancements.

 ## Deployment

 I tried in three ways to deploy a Docker container.